 - the business owner must have a sincere interest in solving problems and improving business operations; and

-- the owner must express a willingness to spend the necessary time and effort with the student team.
+- the owner / manager must express a willingness to spend the necessary time and effort with the student team.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.